jedluk/jedluk.github.io/src/content/blog/osm-intro-vol-1.md

 ---
 title: 'Build your own Planet with OSM vol. 1/2'
-description: "Comprehensive introduction to Open Street Map and vector tiles"
+description: 'Comprehensive introduction to Open Street Map and vector tiles'
 pubDate: 'Oct 8, 2023'
 heroImage: '/blog/images/nyc_hero_vol1.png'
-tags: ["OSM"]
+tags: ['OSM']
 ---

 Hypothesis: <q>Entire planet can be digitalized into 71 GB.</q>

 Sounds ridiculous, don't you think ?
 It's less than entire series of <i>Game of Thrones</i> you might say.
 In the following post, we'll try to assess how true this statement is.